-- 1. Lay surround face down on a protected surface to prevent scratching. - Using a Phillips head screw driver attach the side surrounds to the top surround using 2 #8 sheet metal screws provided with the kit.
-Figure 41.1 - 3.
+- 1. Lay surround face down on a protected surface to prevent scratching. - Using a 4 to 6 inches long Phillips head screw driver attach the side surrounds to the top surround using (2) #8 sheet metal screws on each side provided with the kit.
+Figure 42.2. - 3.
 Lay the trim face down and place the corner brackets into position. - 4.
 Using a standard flat screw driver tighten the corner brackets.
-Figure 41.2. - 5.
-Slide the trim over the surround set. - 6.
-Install the surround set and trim set to the outer can.
-Place the hook in the surround sides over the surround attachment studs, 2 on each side.
-Figure 41.3. - 7.
-Place top on top of appliance.
+Figure 42.3. - 5.
+Slide the assembled trim set over the surround set. and then over the appliance matching the mounting tabs on the side pieces with the slots on the appliance.
+Figure 42.2. - 6.
+Align the 2 screws in the top surround piece to the 2 alignment holes on the appliance top.
+Secure in place.
+Figure 42.2. - 7.
+Use the strain relief in the surround side for blower cord installation and use the cover plug to insert into the hole where the blower cord is not installed.